This is why I just reached the limits of my ability to absorb garbage.

 Oh, it's in your book, your Bible.

-Well, I don't accept Your Bible.
+Well, I don't accept your Bible.

-Who said your Bible is fiction?
+Who said your Bible isn't fiction?

 Why should I accept your?

-It's just a total act of rebellion against any organized religion that talks about discipline, morality, some the concepts of right and wrong.
+It's just a total act of rebellion against any organized religion that talks about discipline, morality, the concepts of right and wrong.

 And yet, given all of that, who are they embracing this week?

-They're embracing a man known as the vicar of Christ, who, as far as anybody else knows or is concerned, believes in all of this stuff they despise.
+They're embracing a man known as the vicar of Christ, who, as far as anybody else knows, or is concerned, believes in all of this stuff they despise.

 I mean, these are the people that make sure every possible abortion takes place.

-These are the people that make sure that if a woman is walking anywhere near an abortion clinic and she's pregnant and there's an adoption center right next door, they got people are making sure she does not go to the adoptions.
+These are the people that make sure that if a woman is walking anywhere near an abortion clinic and she's pregnant and there's an adoption center right next door, they got people that are making sure she does not go to the adoptions.

 It's a political thing.

-It's rooted in political power, it's rooted in money.
+It's rooted in money.

 They have this utter contempt.